CoProcure/laptop/README.md

 Fork Information
 ----------------

-This repo is a fork of one originally put together by Thoughtbot, and has been customized to meet some of the needs of CoProcure engineers while retaining some opinionation about handy tools and common configurations.
+This repo is a fork of one originally put together by Thoughtbot, and has been customized to meet some of the needs of Pavilion engineers while retaining some opinionation about handy tools and common configurations.

 The original Thoughtbot project has some features that have been excluded in this fork, and that project may also continue to recieve updates that are of interest to some developers.
 For more info, visit the original Thoughtbot repo at https://github.com/thoughtbot/laptop